max-codeware/linmeric/README.md

 `<version>` must be replaced by the version number of the gem you downloaded

 ## Usage
-Instructions are available on the [linmeric page](https://max-codeware.github.io/linmeric/) or you can use the following commands to display the guides:
+A whole tutorial is available on the [linmeric page](https://max-codeware.github.io/linmeric/) otherwise you can use the following commands to display the guides:

 ### Displaying the command line guide: